 - Since the product is made from a 3D digital model (file) with a suitable 3D printer can be printed anywhere in the world.

-All these advantages make 3D printing truly suitable for customized gifts and products.
-While traditional manufacturing technologies are only economical if the product is used by thousands or hundreds of thousands and the first prototypes are expensive, then 3D printing will make it possible to create a unique product / design exclusively for ourselves.
-With an easy-to-use 3D modeller, anyone can quickly model their own personalized products.
+All these advantages make 3D printing truly suitable for customized 3D printed gifts and products.
+While traditional manufacturing technologies are only economical if the product is used by thousands or hundreds of thousands and the first prototypes are expensive, then 3D printing will make it possible to create a unique product/design exclusively for ourselves.
+With an easy-to-use 3D modeler, anyone can quickly model their own personalized products.

 WHERE DO YOU USE 3D PRINTING?

-3D printing has a wide range of uses and, as mentioned above, one of the great advantages of creating unique customizable gifts and products.
+3D printing has a wide range of uses and, as mentioned above, one of the great advantages of creating unique customizable 3D printed gifts and products.
 It is used in many industries for prototype manufacturing eg. Car or airplane production to produce prototype parts.
 There is also a medical field where 3D print prostheses or implants are used to repair injuries.
-Very common use in architecture for printing 3D modelled buildings.
-But it's also widespread among jewellers.
+Very common use in architecture for printing 3D modeled buildings.
+But it's also widespread among jewelers.